rmuit/copernica-api/README.md

   `suppressApiCallErrors()`.
 The same values can also be passed as an argument to individual calls.

+- If an error is suppressed that was caused by a non-2XX HTTP code being returned, the post() / put() / delete() calls return the full headers and body returned in the HTTP response, so the caller can figure out what to do with it. get() calls return only the body.

 - Whether some responses are 'invalid', may depend on the specific application,
   like:
   - By default an exception is thrown if a single entity is queried (e.g.
-    `getEntity("profile/$id")`) which has been removed in the meantime.
+    `getEntity("profile/$id")`) which was deleted earlier.
 However, the API actually returns an entity with the correct ID, all fields empty, and a 'removed' property with a date value.
 If this empty entity should be returned without throwing an exception: see above example code.
+  - By default an exception is thrown if we try to re-delete an entity which was deleted earlier.
+This exception can be suppressed by passing CopernicaRestClient::DELETE_RETURNS_ALREADY_REMOVED to the third argument of `delete()` or setting it using `suppressApiCallErrors()`.
+In this case, the `delete()` call will return the full headers and body (including the JSON encoded error message).
+The value can be ignored and the fact that the call returns normally can be treated as 'success'.

 - Some API endpoints behave in unknown ways.
 CopernicaRestClient throws exceptions by default for unknown behavior; the intention is to never return a value to the caller if it can't be sure how to treat that value.
-This may however result in exceptions being thrown for 'valid' responses.
-Possible
+This might however cause exceptions for 'valid' responses.
+Possible examples:
-  examples:
-  - The standard CopernicaRestApi seems to suggest that not all responses to POST requests contain an "X-Created" header containing the ID of a newly created entity.
-We don't know of such cases, so until now, this situation will cause an exception (so the caller is sure it gets an actual ID returned by default).
+  - The standard CopernicaRestApi code seems to suggest that not all responses to POST requests contain an "X-Created" header containing the ID of a newly created entity.
+At the moment, the absence of this header will cause an exception (so the caller can be sure it gets an actual ID returned by default).
 If you run into cases where this is not OK: pass CopernicaRestClient::POST_RETURNS_NO_ID to the third argument of `post()` or set it using `suppressApiCallErrors()`.

-- If an encountered error is suppressed, the post() / put() calls will return the full headers and body returned by the HTTP request (if applicable), so the caller can figure out what to do with it. get() calls will return only the body.
+(We know of some calls which do this, but they are undocumented POST equivalents of PUT calls.
+We should really be using the documented PUT calls - so we don't mind that these throw exceptions.)

 Any time you hit an exception that you need to work around (by e.g. fiddling with these constants) but you think actually the class should handle this